masa-finance/subnet-42/README.vpn.md

    - Log in to your Twitter accounts
    - Generate authentication cookies
    - Save them to the `cookies/` directory in your project
+   - Handle verification challenges with manual intervention if needed

 3. **Verify Cookie Generation**: